This post may contain affiliate links. Please read our disclosure policy.

 I love making Mexican inspired meals at home.
 They turn out lighter, healthier and don’t sit so heavy on my stomach the way restaurant food often does.

-These light and healthy turkey, spinach and goat cheese enchiladas are a great example.
-They are easy to make and satisfy my cravings for Mexican food for a lot fewer calories/points.
+These light and healthy ground turkey, spinach and goat cheese enchiladas are a great example.
+They are easy to make and satisfy my cravings for Mexican food for a lot fewer calories and WW Points.

 WW Friendly Turkey Enchiladas with Spinach and Goat Cheese